Interfacing

 – Involve employees in improving the work done in their areas.

-3. Focus on Process
+3. Focus on the process

-– Ensure that all parts, materials, information and resources are correct and meet specifications before using them in a process.
+– Ensure that all parts, materials, information, and resources are correct and meet specifications before using them in a process.

-4. Embrace Scientific Thinking
+4. Embrace scientific thinking

 – Encourage employees to explore new ideas without fear of failure.